 Remember that you should use your selected medium to fill one-inch inside the pot.
 After which, carefully fill half the new pot with the potting medium.
 And then, simply, press the fern root inside the potting medium.

-Overall, after you have placed your fern in a very adaptable and a healthier environment where it will revive, you can start properly giving care and it will grow happily without any stress.
+Overall, after you have placed your fern in a very adaptable and healthier environment where it will revive, you can start properly giving care and it will grow happily without any stress.